jaredwins99/jaredwins99.github.io/_pages/projects.md

 ## RL & Explainable AI

 ###### Leader-Follower Dynamics in Multi-Agent RL
-By strength of heart or rate of state conversion, one agent will became leader and one follower.
+By strength of heart or rate of state conversion, one agent will become leader and one follower.

 ###### Layerwise Relevance Propagation for Feature Networks
 Unfortunately, black-box saliency maps seem to be edge detectors.
 If a confused model calls a picture of an elephant a giraffe, and the interpretability method says the model thinks it's an elephant, it's not a very good interpretability method now is it.